lidofinance/data-bus/README.md

 ) anonymous;
 ```

-As you might have noticed, we added an `anonymous` modifier to the event.
-This modifier records the event in the blockchain without the zeroth topic with the event signature (`event Message(bytes32 indexed, address indexed, bytes)`).
-Instead, the `eventId` we passed as the first argument will be recorded.

-Next, we prepared the only method of the contract that emits the anonymous event.
+The `anonymous` modifier indicates that the event will be recorded without using the standard signature.
+Instead, the event identifier `eventId` becomes the primary index.
+For more information on anonymous events, see the [Solidity documentation](https://docs.soliditylang.org/en/latest/abi-spec.html#events).

+The main function of the contract for sending messages:

 ```solidity
 function sendMessage(bytes32 _eventId, bytes calldata _data)
 ```

-To call it, you need to encode your own event signature, for example: `id(SomeEvent(address, bytes))`.
-Then encode your second argument, depending on the type.
-Afterward, you can call the `sendMessage` method and the result will be recorded in the blockchain.
+To use this function, you first need to encode your event signature (e.g., `keccak256(bytes('SomeEvent(address, bytes)'))`) and your data.
+Then, you invoke the `sendMessage` method to have the event recorded on the blockchain.

-Most libraries for working with Ethereum out of the box will work with parsing event data, additional logic will be required if the second data argument represents something other than `bytes`.
-In such a case, you will need to do additional `encode` at the time of loading the event.
+This mechanism is compatible with most Ethereum libraries for handling event data.
+If the data type differs from `bytes`, additional encoding may be required when retrieving the data.

-For convenience and as an example, we prepared `DataBusClient`.
-This is an implementation of methods for reading and sending events, which operates based on human-readable ABI.
-This library is developed for TS, but it can be easily implemented in any language.
+To assist users, we have developed `DataBusClient`, which consists of methods for reading and sending events using a user-friendly ABI (application binary interface).
+This library is developed in TypeScript but can be adapted for any programming language.

 You can familiarize yourself with the library implementation: [library](/client/index.ts)